What is Bookkeeping?

 Bookkeeping is the systematic recording and organizing of financial transactions in a company

 Bookkeeping is the recording, on a day-to-day basis, of the financial transactions and information pertaining to a business.
 It ensures that records of the individual financial transactions are correct, up-to-date and comprehensive.
 Accuracy is therefore vital to the process.

-Essentially, bookkeeping means recording and tracking the numbers involved in the financial side of the business in an organised way.
-It is essential for businesses, but is also useful for individuals and non-profit organisations.
+Essentially, bookkeeping means recording and tracking the numbers involved in the financial side of the business in an organized way.
+It is essential for businesses but is also useful for individuals and non-profit organizations.

 The person(s) responsible for bookkeeping for a business would record all transactions that are related, including but not limited to:

 - Monitoring asset depreciation

 Bookkeeping and accounting are often heard being used interchangeably, however, accounting is the overall practice of managing finances of a business or individual, while bookkeeping refers more specifically to the tasks and practices involved in recording the financial activities.